meliao/osdc_support/ssh.rst

 the private key will automatically download to your desktop -- this is the only copy of the private key, so if you lose it, you won't be able to access your VMs with that key any more.

+.. warning::   Your private key is as important as a password.
+It should not be shared with other members in your group, emailed to collaborators, etc.     Please take all necessary precautions to protect your private ssh key.

 EXAMPLE: Creating Keypairs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~